Cooking On The Ranch

 salmon rubbed with spices served over green beans

-This salmon rub recipe is a little bit spicy, a little bit smoky and a whole lot good.
+This Southwestern salmon rub recipe is a little bit spicy, a little bit smoky and a whole lot good.
 Salmon is rubbed with love, grilled and then topped with a delightful Cilantro Lime Butter.
 This just might become your favorite Summer salmon rub recipe.

 salmon rubbed with spices served over green beans